What is the autoimmune protocol AIP?

 - Reducing exposure to toxins.

 There are many ins and outs when it comes to the autoimmune protocol.
 Here are some quick tips to keep in mind when considering or starting the AIP:

 - Focus on foods to include, rather than foods to exclude.

 - Remember to include a variety of nutrient dense foods, and avoid the trap of eating the same thing everyday.

 - If eliminations feel overwhelming, consider adopting eliminations in phases over the course of a number of weeks, rather than all at once.

-- If needed, work with your medical team to address any underlying gut issues, nutrient deficiencies, or concerns you have.
+- Work with your medical team to address any root causes, underlying gut issues, nutrient deficiencies, or concerns you have.

-Understanding the science behind autoimmune disease, and why many autoimmune disease sufferers find relief through the autoimmune protocol can help individuals find the willpower and strength needed to start the elimination phase.
-The science based AIP resources I recommend are all by Dr. Sarah Ballantyne, and include:
+Understand the science behind autoimmune disease, and why many autoimmune disease sufferers find relief through the AIP can help you can the willpower and strength to start the elimination phase.
+The science based AIP resources I recommend include:

 Note: This blog post contains Amazon Affiliate links.
 As an Amazon Associate, I earn from qualifying purchases, at no additional cost to you.